chop-dbhi/studycentric/README.md

 There used to be server implementations in both Ruby and Python.
 Support for Ruby has been dropped in favor of making the whole app available as a Docker image.

 You can require that users authenticate before using the application.
 This uses Django's auth functionality.
-See [requiring authentiaton](#requiring-authentication) below.
+See [requiring authenticaton](#requiring-authentication) below.

 ## Your PACS
 This is a bit beyond the scope of this README but you will need to store your images in a DICOM compatible [PACS](http://en.wikipedia.org/wiki/Picture_archiving_and_communication_system) that supports [WADO](http://medical.nema.org/dicom/2004/04_18PU.PDF).
 All of our internal instances use the open source [DCM4CHEE](http://www.dcm4che.org/confluence/display/ee2/Home) PACS.